-Work for a course must be handed in by a certain point in the term, and there are examination periods at the end of each term.
+There are examination periods at the end of each term, usually in December and April.
 You may be lucky and be enrolled in courses without a final examination.
-Also, there are "take-home" (written at home) and "open-book" (with documents) exams.
+There are also "take-home" (written at home) and "open-book" (with access to documents) exams.